JeremiePat/TimerJS/README.md

 timer.is.playing // Get the playing state of the timer timer.is.paused  // Get the paused state of the timer timer.startTime  // Get the timestamp when the timer started to play

+// Properties (configuration)
+timer.duration; // Get/Set the duration while the timer will play timer.delay;    // Get/Set the delay before the timer start playing timer.speed;    // Get/Set the speed factor of the timer
+timer.easing    // Get/Set the easing function that will be used by the timer timer.constrain // Get/Set the time constrain to the range [0,1]
+timer.loops     // Get/Set the number of loops the timer will proceed timer.steps.length   // Get/Set the number of steps in a discrete animation timer.steps.position // Get/Set when the value change between steps
 ```